ccideas/sbom-utilities-pipe/README.md

 ## Need an sBOM

-This project contains some sample sBOMs which can be found in the sample-sboms directory.
+This project contains some sample sBOMs which can be found in the examples/sboms directory.
 To produce a sBOM for a given project you can use the following Bitbucket Pipe

 [cyclonedx-npm-pipe](https://github.com/ccideas/cyclonedx-npm-pipe)